kaievns/the-log/posts/lead/drafts/brief-history-of-management.md

 performance reviews as stupid ideas, but it doesn't mean they don't plan and coordinate their work.

-And lets not forget that open-source is essentially overcapitalised in term of access to the human talent.
-Which means that one doesn't really need to run a tight ship and manage well.
+And lets not forget that open-source is essentially overcapitalised in terms of access to the human talent.
+Which means that one doesn't really need to run a tight ship and manage well to make progress.
 If an idea is good and hyped up enough, there will be no end of willing volunteers ready to commit endless human-hours into moving the project forward.

 Whether we like it or not, open-source community had a huge impact on work environment expectations that engineers have those days.
 This is where remote work and hate for meetings and pointless HR paperwork comes from.
 And once again, management had to adopt.
-In many good companies those days, DX, community engagement, and security have just as much value as customer or stakeholder value.
+In many good companies those days, DX, community engagement, and reliability have just as much value as customer or stakeholder value.
+DevRel management cropped up as it's own critical role in a technology company.

 ## Here and now

 Today's software engineering management landscape is a very interesting one.
-It has layers upon layers of ideas from the previous generations, often some of those completely contradicting each other.
-And on top of that there is an incessant need to keep improving and finding every edge that can help.
+It has layers upon layers of ideas from the previous generations, often some of those completely contradict each other.
+And on top of that there is an incessant need to keep improving and finding every edge that can help improve the outcomes.

-I think it's easier to think of this landscape as a gradient, that goes from completely ad-hoc practices to heavily structured corporate environments.
+I think it's easier to think of this landscape as a gradient that goes from completely ad-hoc practices to heavily structured corporate environments.
 And most companies are actually on a transition path from one end to another.
 Startups -> scaleups -> enterprise.

 There are few truisms that we have figured out on our journey here though:

-1. No function should have the upper hand and truly collaborative environments are the ones that produce results most consistently
+- No function should have the upper hand.
+Truly collaborative environments are the ones that produce results most consistently
-2. People don't need as much management as we thought they do.
+- People don't need as much management as we thought they do.
 Autonomy and enablement are the keys to performance
-3. There is no way of predicting the market, and an iterative approach to delivery is the most effective one
+- There is no way of predicting the market, and an iterative approach to delivery is the most effective one
-4. Organisations need structure but the structure should not be prescriptive
+- Organisational structures create pain one way or another, but lack of structure creates even more pain and suffering
-5. In creative professions KPIs and annual performance reviews is a colossal waste of everyone time and energy
+- In creative professions KPIs and annual performance reviews is a colossal waste of everyone time and energy

 On a personal note, management those days often feels a lot like parenting.
 And I'm not talking about treating employees like children.
-What I mean is that there are lots of ways to raise children, and most of them work quite well.
-And yet parents will vehemently disagree on the subject.
-We are just oversaturated with practices and ideas at the moment, and everyone only sees the ones that they have personally experienced.
+What I mean is that there are lots of ways to raise children, and most of them work equally well.
+And yet, parents will vehemently disagree on the subject and insist on their way being the best.
+Similarly, in software engineering management we are oversaturated with practices and ideas at the moment, and everyone only sees the ones that they have personally experienced.

-In that light, I believe that the right way to manage a company is the one that works.
+And in that light, I believe that the right way to manage a company is the one that works.

 Gee-whiz, thanks for nothing, Kai

 ## The future